metamn/react/content/blog/on-design-systems-2/index.md

 With a considerable investment yielding high rewards.

-I've [analysed](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) other design systems; wrote [articles](http://metamn.io/beat/design-systems-are-a-cultural-challenge/); a [mini-book / technical guide](https://docs.google.com/document/d/1ukf5kDq7pHGnnExUstssu5Xtl-2yT3KxUp4XU8vvpzE/edit?usp=sharing); learnt [other languages](http://metamn.io/beat/clojure/) and stacks to better understand the current theory and common practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.
+I've [analysed](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) other design systems; [wrote](http://metamn.io/react/on-design-systems-1/) [articles](http://metamn.io/beat/design-systems-are-a-cultural-challenge/); a [mini-book / technical guide](https://docs.google.com/document/d/1ukf5kDq7pHGnnExUstssu5Xtl-2yT3KxUp4XU8vvpzE/edit?usp=sharing); learnt [other languages](http://metamn.io/beat/clojure/) and stacks to better understand the current theory and common practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.

 Today, in short, this custom-made design system / component library offers:

 1. **Wireframing** &mdash; To sketch up the requirement specifications and get immediate feedback.
 2. **Mockuping** &mdash; To show real-life-like components, helping to finalize the requirements, the information architecture and the data structure.
 3. **Inline content editing** &mdash; To let editors add content at an early stage, to find out missing parts and inconsistencies in the original requirement specification.
-4. **Theming** &mdash; To support design trials and errors, iterations and variations, rollbacks.
-In a fully responsive way, with annotated design decisions.
+4. **Theming** &mdash; To support design trials and errors, iterations and variations, rollbacks, in a fully responsive way.
 5. **Living documentation and playground** &mdash; Generated from code, to assure the design system driving the final product is tested, and all its parts are documented.

 All these live, inside the browser.